I've Got the Joy Joy Joy Joy

-"Joy In My Heart," sometimes titled "I've Got the Joy, Joy, Joy, Joy" or "Joy, Joy Down in My Heart" is a popular Christian song often sung around the campfire and during scouting events.
+"Joy in My Heart", sometimes titled "I've Got the Joy, Joy, Joy, Joy" or "Joy, Joy Down in My Heart", is a popular Christian song often sung around the campfire and during scouting events.
 It is often included in Gospel music and a cappella concerts, songbooks, and Christian children's songbooks.
 The song was written by George William Cooke.
 Cooke was born in Doncaster, Yorkshire, England in 1884 and died in Jamestown, New York in 1951.
 He was the author of "Joy in My Heart" which was copyrighted in 1925 (but not renewed).
 At that time he was living in Wilmington, Delaware.
 He was a minister and associated with a group called Gospel Crusaders which was associated with the Methodist Church.
 He ran the Delmarva Camp, a Methodist camp that held gospel meetings and revivals.
 He was later minister of Methodist churches in Buffalo and Rochester New York.
 As a young man, he twice circled the globe in evangelistic tours with Commissioner Samuel L. Brengle of the Salvation Army.

 In popular culture

-The song is the origin of the title of William Stafford's prose memoir of his WWII pacifist service, Down In My Heart.
+The song is the origin of the title of William Stafford's 1947 prose memoir of his WWII pacifist service, Down In My Heart.

-NRBQ's version of the song, known as "Down in My Heart", appeared in the American television adaption of Wilfred when it was featured during the final moments of the series finale.
-Though the context it's played in is not conducive to the song’s original theme of Christianity, instead referring to the main character coming to peace with his state of mind, it is possibly for this reason that only the chorus of the song is played.